easbarba/zae.go/README.md

 ## TODO

+- use environment variable `$ZAE_CONFIG` to select configuration file, useful for root/containers
-- let user select configuration file by absolute path
+- let user select configuration file by absolute path or
 - implement whats is applicable of the twelve factors.
 - let user provide w/ additional options to commands (--options).
 - generate configuration template